Euphemia de Ross

-Euphemia de Ross (1329–1386), a member of Clan Ross, was Queen of Scots as the second wife of Robert II of Scotland.
+Euphemia de Ross (c.
+1329 - c.
+1389) was Queen of Scots, as the wife of King Robert II, from 1371 until her death in c.
+1389.

 Life

 Euphemia was a daughter of Hugh, Earl of Ross, and Margaret de Graham, Hugh's second wife and daughter of Sir John de Graham of Abercorn.
 Publications including J. Balfour Paul's Scots Peerage identify Margaret de Graham in error as a daughter of Sir David Graham of Montrose.

 She first married John Randolph, 3rd Earl of Moray, but the marriage was childless.
 Her husband died in 1346, and she remained a widow for nine years.

 On 2 May 1355, Euphemia married Robert Stewart, sole son of Walter Stewart, 6th High Steward of Scotland and Marjorie Bruce.
 Marjorie was a daughter of Robert I of Scotland (Robert The Bruce), and his first wife, Isabella of Mar.
 Over a decade earlier, her second husband, Robert, had been joint Regent of Scotland with her first husband.

 It appears that there was an obstacle of affinity to this second marriage, and a papal dispensation by Pope Innocent VI was required for it to be recognized by the Catholic Church.
 The affinity was due to her first husband, John Randolph, Earl of Moray, having been a second cousin of Robert Stewart.
 There also was a blood relationship, as the dispensation referenced their being related in the fourth degree of consanguinity, but this relationship has as yet not been identified.